 Strategies to develop training and awareness for staff ranging across various programs began in 2015 when workforce started working with the unemployment insurance division to cross train staff.
-Cross training around eligibility issues have been critical to our reemployment activities.
-The trainings will continue in 2016, and will include all AJC staff including those from one-stop partners at OSSE and DDS/RSA.
-The trainings focus on 3 areas:
+Cross trainings around eligibility issues have been critical to our reemployment activities.
+The trainings will continue in 2016.
+The trainings focuses on 3 areas:

-- The importance of identifying and reporting eligibility issues

-- How to identify eligibility issues

-- How to report eligibility issues.

-(b) Explain how the State will provide information and meaningful assistance to individuals requesting assistance in filing a claim for unemployment compensation through one-stop centers, as required by WIOA as a career service.
+- The importance of identifying and reporting eligibility issues - How to identify eligibility issues - How to report eligibility issues. - (b) Explain how the State will provide information and meaningful assistance to individuals requesting assistance in filing a claim for unemployment compensation through one-stop centers, as required by WIOA as a career service.